 Understanding CRM task management is an essential part of making your CRM successful for your business and your users.
 The data captured here inform your sales pipeline, and the activities of your sales staff, and can even tell you if any clients are being left behind.
 Keep reading to learn about CRM tasks in Zoho CRM.

 The activities you can create in Zoho CRM are Tasks, Meetings (formerly Events), and Calls.

 - Task: Use tasks to organize the things you need to complete within a certain time frame, but maybe not at a specific time.
 And remember, these can even be recurring.
 For example, schedule a recurring task for yourself every Monday to review all of your deals with an expected close date this week.
 Then schedule a Meeting or log each Call…

-- Meetings: The previous name for this was Events, an update was made July 2020.
-This is an activity that takes place at a certain time and place, and can include invitees.
+- Meetings: The previous name for this was Events, an update was made in July 2020.
+This is an activity that takes place at a certain time and place and can include invitees.
 These can also be recurring for things like your weekly sales meetings, or quarterly reporting deadlines.

 - Call: This one probably doesn’t need further explanation.
 However, the important thing to know about Calls is that it is used for easily logging inbound and outbound calls to and from your clients as they happen.

 Creating CRM Tasks For Yourself

 You can create tasks, calls, or meetings from anywhere in CRM using the “+” button on the upper right of the main navigation.
 (Look just to the left of your avatar image.)
 This will pop up the activity, and you then enter in all of the relevant information, including Account, Contact, and/or Deal to be associated with your activity.